harrywang/python-generative-art/README.md

 # About

-This repo includes my curated (and annotated) code for generative art from different sources - many thanks to the authors for open-sourcing their works.
+This tutorial shows how to make generative art using Python and Axidraw pen plotter.

-If you are new to generative art using Python and Axidraw plotter, start with `axidraw-python/axidraw-basics.ipynb` notebook, which shows how to setup AxiDraw V3 and use Python to control it to plot a simple SVG.
+You should start with `axidraw-python/axidraw-basics.ipynb` notebook, which shows how to setup AxiDraw V3 and use Python to control it to plot a simple SVG.

-After that, you can look at `axidraw-python/voronoi-art.ipynb` for a more complicated tutorial on generating Voronoi diagram based art like:
+After that, you can look at `axidraw-python/voronoi-art.ipynb` notebook for a more complicated tutorial on generating art based on Voronoi diagram like:

 ![art](https://user-images.githubusercontent.com/595772/127227945-6e172864-345a-4e63-a977-64466acfba5a.png)